-Rostered athletes who have not yet paid their athletic fees will not be able to participate unless a fee waiver has been approved and is on file with site.
-If you are in need of a Fee Waiver, please contact your school Principal.
+Rostered athletes who have not yet paid their athletic fees will not be able to participate unless a fee waiver has been approved and is on file

 Student Life

 AFTER SCHOOL AND EVENING ACTIVITIES - Policy JJB/JJJ

 While attending school or evening activities, students are expected to follow all school rules and regulations, including the dress code.
 A student must be in attendance at school for at least three periods to participate in after-school and evening activities.
 Only students under the supervision of a teacher should be on campus.
 Suspended students may not attend evening or after-school activities.